-Dr. Louis Cozolino wrote an exhaustive review in his book, The Neuroscience of Human Relationships (Cozolino) where he points out that humans evolved by interacting with other humans.
+Dr. Louis Cozolino wrote in his book, The Neuroscience of Human Relationships, that humans evolved by interacting with other humans.
 Therefore, the consequences of becoming isolated are consistent and often severe.
 Studies out of Australia have shown that there are damaging mental health effects when workers become disabled and out of the workflow of the day.
 Sitting around the house without a sense of purpose is not a great way to thrive (Waddell).

 So, make the effort to connect with fun and safe people.
-Be part of "tribe" that accepts you fully as you are.
+Be part of a "tribe" that accepts you fully as you are.
 Remember, this also means not discussing your pain or complaining, Focus on enjoying yourself and the other person.
-Currently at the moment, it will have to be done with social distancing in mind.
+Currently, this will have to be done with social distancing in mind.